 16 Top-Rated Tourist Attractions in Dublin

-Dublin lies in the broad sweep of Dublin Bay, between the rocky promontory of Howth in the north and the headland of Dalkey to the south.
-The River Liffey, which flows into the harbor, bisects the city.
+Residing in a wide bay, Dublin lies between Howth in the north and the headland of Dalkey to the south.
+The River Liffey, which flows into the harbor, slices the city in two.
 Several bridges span the north-south divide, the most famous of which is O'Connell Bridge.
 Pre-independence Dublin was once the second city of the British Empire, the graceful Georgian architecture and picturesque parks bearing testament to a troubled legacy.
-Ireland's capital has given the world such towering literary figures as Joyce, Yeats, Beckett, Shaw, and Wilde to name but a few.
-Designated a UNESCO City of Literature in 2010, Dublin's written tradition stretches back to 800 A.D. with The Books of Kells, which is now on permanent exhibition at Trinity College.
+Ireland's capital has given the world such renowned literary figures as Yeats, Beckett, Joyce, Shaw, and Wilde.
+Dubbed a UNESCO City of Literature in 2010, Dublin's written tradition stretches back to 800 A.D. with The Books of Kells, which is now on permanent exhibition at Trinity College.
 Although Dublin sprawls rather than soars, the city center is easily explored on-foot and a convenient transport network takes you wherever you wish to go.

 1 Trinity College and College Green